 This dichotomy can also be understood in terms of regulatory approaches to media diversity: the competition or market approach, endorsing economic regulation to prevent market failure, and the interventionist or public regulation approach, involving an active media policy.
 The first approach equates diversity with freedom of choice and defends the viewpoint that diversity is best achieved when people can freely enter the 'marketplace of ideas' without any governmental constraints, a concept based upon classical economic market theory.
-The second approach relies on a different interpretation of diversity, highlighting the importance of various political views and cultural values, the support of which may require state intervention.
-The second approach relies on a different interpretation of which may require state intervention.
+The second approach relies on a different interpretation of diversity, highlighting the importance of various political views and cultural values, the support of which may require state intervention, but which may also be achieved through a range of complementary regulatory approaches, including co- and self-regulation.
+The second approaches including co- and self-regulation.

-The Media Pluralism Monitor developed in this study is compatible with both of these approaches.
+The monitoring instrument developed in this study is compatible with both of these approaches.
 As a diagnostic tool, its goal is primarily to collect empirical data on risks to media pluralism given the particular economic, socio-demographic and legal situation in each Member State.
 It does not prescribe any remedies or actions for particular risk profiles.
-This is left to the discretion of the users/policy makers, who remain entirely free to opt for a more market-driven approach of diversity, emphasising choice and deregulation, or for one tending more towards public regulation and which relies on cultural-political norms of cultural diversity, civic equality, and universalism.
+This is left to the discretion of the users/policy makers who will have available a range of regulatory tools including economic regulation and public regulation.

-This choice is closely linked to a nation's 'risk appetite' or 'risk tolerance', that being the amount of risk that a nation is willing to take in pursuit of value.
-Nations who are prepared to accept a higher level of risk, will favour a laissez-faire approach and Schumpeterian 'creative destruction' scenario in dealing with the fast changing media landscape, while the more interventionist public regulation approach usually results from a very low, or zero-tolerance risk appetite.
-Although this study involves awarding 'low, medium and high risk' scores for indicators, depending on the border values defined in the User Guide, this does not entail a harmonisation of Member States' risk appetite or risk tolerance.
+This choice is linked to a Member State's 'risk appetite' or 'risk tolerance', that being the amount of risk that one is willing to take in pursuit of value.
+Member States that are prepared to accept a higher level of risk, will favour minimal regulation or reliance on the market, while those with a very low, or zero, tolerance risk appetite will favour a more extensive regulatory response.
+Despite being cast in dichotomous terms, policy makers tend to use both types of approaches simultaneously depending upon the type of media involved, their relationships to government, and the degree to which regulation is appropriate and effective in pursuing media and pluralism goals.
+It is also important to note that, although this study involves awarding 'low, medium and high risk' scores for indicators, depending on the border values defined in the User Guide, this does not entail a harmonisation of Member States' risk appetite or risk tolerance.